studentkittens/moosecat/README.rst

 * **GUI-Agnostic.**

-    All MPD related code and all plugins are located in the core.
+    All musicpd related code and all plugins are located in the core.
     The core itself is partly written in C (*libmoosecat*) and partly in Cython.
 A PyGtk-GUI or an Ncurses-UI might be written relatively easy and share a lot code with each else.